apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 The `camel-kubernetes` component can now auto-create `KubernetesClient` if needed, making it easier to use when running inside a Kubernetes pod.

-Upgraded many 3rd-party dependencies to the latest release at the time of release.
+Upgraded many third-party dependencies to the latest release at the time of release.

 ## New Components